 What Personal Values and Experiences Shaped My Vision for the Academy

 I didn’t grow up with the things I now fight to give every child in my care.
 I didn’t have a voice.
 I didn’t know how to advocate for myself.
 I was scared to ask questions—scared of being seen as “different” or “dumb.”
 I trusted no one.
 I learned early on to keep things to myself, even when I knew I should’ve told an adult.
 But fear and judgment kept me silent.
+That silence didn’t just shape my childhood—it shaped my purpose.

 I created Kimmy D’s Christian Academy to be the place I needed when I was young.
 A place where children are taught to speak up, not shrink back.
 Where they’re encouraged to ask questions, even hard ones.
 Where they’re shown that their voice has value, and their story matters.
 I want every child to know that they don’t have to hide who they are to be accepted.
 That God didn’t make a mistake when He made them.
 That being different isn’t something to fear—it’s something to embrace.